8 Best Home Warranty Companies of 2022

 However, you run the risk of losing money if you opt for a home warranty plan and your home is old.

-If so, it may not be possible to repair older items because the replacement parts may no longer be available.
+If so, repairing older items may not be possible because the replacement parts may no longer be available.

 If that occurs, you lose money buying a policy.